TiagoMA90/digital-nomads/README.md

 <img src="media/readme_img/agile.png" alt="agile methodology">
 <img src="media/readme_img/agilelabels.png" alt="agile methodology">

+## Ideas to Implement in the future:
+The Developer would like to:
+- add a tab with a list of all Registered Users.
+- add a tab with a chatroom for Registered Users.
+- reinstate ckedior

 ## Development Process
 The project started out as a forum for Ads of Events, where users could post events taking place at a certain time in a certain location.